TopSwagCode/Dotnet.IdentityServer/README.md

 * Next version is planned to be focusing on Admin pages for user / role management.
 * Sonarqube is also planned to be used for code analysis.
 * Add build badges to the project.
+* Add unit tests and upgrade quality of code.

 # Contributors